plumvillage/newsletter/src/en/articles/sr-thao-nghiem--strolling-with-joy-on-a-sunny-day.md

 A row of old stone buildings (at the southern corner of the grounds) was already at the Hermitage when Thay moved there.
 They can be seen in the early photos of the Hermitage that Thay has hung in his library.
 The buildings were badly damaged and unusable, so no one paid attention to them.
 For unknown reasons, Thay wished to repair them.
 After asking the attendants to push his wheelchair there and checking it for himself, Thay started to make signals for the attendants to clean out the abandoned buildings.
 First, two attendants followed; then the rest of the attendant group was called to help and in the end, the whole community joined in with the cleaning.
 Thay invited Brother Phap Dung to draft the architectural designs.
 Thay was the one who came up with the ideas, supervised, and oversaw the whole project.
 When construction workers started to work on the building, Thay came to visit almost every day and was very excited about the project.

 Before the building works were completed, Thay went to Thailand and then returned to Vietnam.
-Thay was the project initiator - the building and completion were up to his monastic children.
+Thay was the project initiator–the building and completion were up to his monastic children.
 Finally, the new meditation hall was “inaugurated”.
 It looked very elegant and warm.
 At Tu Hieu Root Temple in Vietnam, the attendants received photos of the sangha’s activities in the new hall and showed them to Thay.
 It is only now that I understand Thay’s wish for the project.
 There is nothing better than offering a welcoming space for Thay’s monastic children to practise and be present for each other.
 I thought “Teacher’s Love” is really a suitable name for the meditation hall.
 Sitting inside, for sure everyone would think of and feel Thay’s love.

 ## Popcorn Day

-Speaking of the Hermitage and Thay, I recall a very memorable, very special day - *Popcorn Day*.
+Speaking of the Hermitage and Thay, I recall a very memorable, very special day–*Popcorn Day*.

 It was during the early days of Thay’s illness.
 The sangha had not been with Thay for quite a while because he was resting and recuperating at the Hermitage.
 The sangha missed Thay and Thay also thought of the sangha.
 Thay did not want the sangha to worry for him.
 He had already wanted to have a Monastic Day before that so the sangha could meet him at the Hermitage and feel peace of mind.
 He also wanted to hear the community chant the new *Sutra of the Insight That Brings Us to the Other Shore*, which Br.
 Phap Linh had just set to music.